MFazio23/Presentations/kotlin-less-code-more-fun/slides/why-are-you-here/wrong-room.md

 Notes:
-    + Did you think I'd be talking about bots?
+    + Did you think I was talking about gaming?